frictionlessdata/datapackage/patterns/README.md

-This might happen for practical reasons (datasets containing thousands of files) or for technical limitations (for example, currently Zenodo doesn't support subdirectories and datasets might need subdirectory structures to be useful)
+This might happen for practical reasons (datasets containing thousands of files) or for technical limitations (for example, currently Zenodo doesn't support subdirectories and datasets might need subdirectory structures to be useful).

 ## Implementations
 There are no known implementations at present.